ziaukhan/colearning-agentic-ai-specs/-01_preface/readme.md

 ## 📖 **Preface: Welcome to the AI-Native Era**

-For the first time in human history, we’re not teaching machines *what* to do — we’re teaching them *how to learn with us*.
+For the first time in human history, we’re not just teaching machines *what* to do — we’re teaching them *how to learn with us*.
 Software development has always been about logic, syntax, and structure, but in the **AI-Driven Development (AIDD)** era, it becomes something more human, conversational, and collaborative.

-This book, **“AI Native Software Development: Colearning Agentic AI with Python and TypeScript – The AI & Spec Driven Way,”** is your guide to becoming fluent in this new language of creation — a language spoken by humans and intelligent agents alike.
+This book, **“AI Native Software Development: Co-learning Agentic AI with Python and TypeScript – The AI & Spec Driven Way,”** is your guide to becoming fluent in this new language of creation — a language spoken by humans and intelligent agents alike.

 You’ll learn to: